LLNL/sundials/doc/arkode/guide/source/Usage/ERKStep_c_interface/User_callable.rst

-.. c:function:: int ERKStepSetMinStep(void* arkode_mem, realtype hmin)
+.. c:function:: int ERKStepSetMinStep(void* arkode_mem, sunrealtype hmin)

    Specifies the lower bound on the magnitude of the time step size.